Are Buffett and Berkshire About to Bail on Kraft Heinz Stock?

 Unfortunately daily volume in KHC is also about 14 million shares — meaning the total stake adds up to more than a month of trading volume rather than just a single day.

-So Berkshire doesn't have to dump all its shares at once.
-However, a slow bleed of selling could provide a public signal that causes other investors to sell as well, creating a negative feedback loop that punishes shares.
+Berkshire doesn't have to dump all its shares at once.
+However, a slow bleed of selling could provide a public signal that causes other investors to sell, creating a negative feedback loop that punishes shares.

 Berkshire's next 13F reporting date is August 14, and it will be closely watched.
-The bottom line is a stake like this is hard to get rid of without making waves.
+The bottom line is a stake such as this is hard to get rid of without making waves.

-Which, of course, is why Berkshire may be so eager for an alternative arrangement alongside a merger, breakup or other structural change.
+Which, of course, is why Berkshire might be so eager for an alternative arrangement alongside a merger, breakup or other structural change.

 Related content